 To be noted: triggers for device wake up are different than the use case triggers and may be based on a variety of methods such as: local physical interrupts or triggers, alarms, notifications, etc. Communications between SN and the MDMMS may be triggered by either entity.

-Normal Flow (as applicable)
+Normal Flow